crowding/ansible-role-audio/index.md

-This told me that all the cards I'd named and configured in ALSA configs didn't carry over -- they have some complicated USB path name that that gained from scanning ` Noe, when I do a `pacmd list-cards` it sees both the ALSA hardware cards, but it doesn't see the virtual plugs.
+This told me that all the cards I'd named and configured in ALSA configs didn't carry over -- they have some complicated USB path name that that gained from scanning `/ Noe, when I do a `pacmd list-cards` it sees both the ALSA hardware cards, but it doesn't see the virtual plugs.
 I thin I will recapitulate those in pulseaudio land anyway.
 But more worrisome is, it doesn't see the card names that I set in udev rules?

+### Directing Pulse to use ALSA-lib

 It looks like by default, pulseaudio interprets the contents of udev by its own rules to make sound cards.
 This is controlled in